akxcv/logalize/README.md

 if you use other console methods (which you should!).
 Also, imagine you want to be able to see debugging output in production while normal website users don't see anything.
 What do you do?

-Crocon solves this problem by introducing a flexible enable/disable mechanism.
-First of all, you can enable or disable it during initialization: `crocon = new Crocon({ enabled: debug })` (assuming that `debug` is `true` in development and `false` in production).
-But also, you can enable or disable Crocon in your browser (`crocon.enable()` or `crocon.disable()`), which will override the global `enabled` option.
-Thus, you can easily switch Crocon on/off in any environment, and it will only affect *your* console.
+Logalize solves this problem by introducing a flexible enable/disable mechanism.
+First of all, you can enable or disable it during initialization: `logalize = new Logalize({ enabled: debug })` (assuming that `debug` is `true` in development and `false` in production).
+But also, you can enable or disable Logalize in your browser (`logalize.enable()` or `logalize.disable()`), which will override the global `enabled` option.
+Thus, you can easily switch Logalize on/off in any environment, and it will only affect *your* console.

 See [initialization options](#initialization-options).